-All strands, with the exception of the Advanced Practice strand, can be undertaken on a parttime or full-time basis.
-The programme will run full-time over one calendar year and part-time over two calendar years.
+All strands can be undertaken on a part-time or full-time basis, with the exception of the Advanced Practice strand which may only be pursued part-time.
+The programme will run fulltime over one calendar year and part-time over two calendar years.
 The full-time programme may not be offered every year.

-The taught programme consists of core and optional subjects.
-The student selects a set of optional modules depending on which strand he or she wishes to pursue.
+The taught programme consists of core and optional modules.
+The student selects a set of optional modules depending on whichever strand he or she wishes to pursue.
 All students complete four core modules.
-In addition, all students complete three optional modules and a dissertation.
-Each of the strands will focus on the application of learning to the student's area of professional practice, namely clinical practice, advanced practice, education or management.
-In particular, the education stream provides nurses/midwives with in-depth knowledge of education issues in nursing or midwifery, teaching methods and teaching competencies.
+In addition, students complete three or four (depending on the strand) optional modules and a dissertation.
+Each of the strands will focus on the application of learning to the student's area of professional practice, namely clinical practice, advanced practice, public health, education, and management.

+The education stream provides nurses/midwives with in-depth knowledge of education issues in nursing or midwifery, teaching methods and teaching competencies.
 Students who successfully complete the master's programme following the Nurse or Midwifery Education strand will be eligible to register as nurse/midwifery tutors with An Bord Altranais.
-Students undertaking the nurse or midwife education option complete an additional teaching strategies and teaching practice element within the Curriculum Studies module.
+Students undertaking the nurse or midwife education option complete an additional teaching strategies and teaching practice element within the programme.